lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - with modulo = 0, not affecting the number
     - put the negative back in if isneg
     - all math, no string manipulation for that 96 percentile

+### 11. Container With Most Water
+    - make a helper method to calculate the area
+    - keep two pointers one at the start and one at the end of the array
+    - check the area of the current pair (start, end)
+    - check which one is bigger and walk the other towards the middle
+    - stop when they cross

+### 17. Letter Combinations of a Phone Number
+    - Basic backtracking problem, iterate through the digits
+    - make a recursive call with each of the letters on a stack
+    - when the digits run out ''.join(the stack) into the output

+### 19. Remove Nth Node From End of List
+    - Hint says: keep a second pointer n steps behind
+    - my solution whas to traverse and make an array
+    - then treat the 3 cases. remove at start, end and middle

+### 30. Substring with Concatenation of All Words
+    - build a method to check whether the window is valid by traversing it and checking it against a copy of the words dictionary
+    - traverse the input string until 1+size(s)-wordlengh checking the validity of the window and appending the index to the result

 # Hard